lmri-met/metpyrad/docs/source/topics/index.rst

 Topic guides
 ============

-In this section you will find discussions about key topics and concepts related to MetPyRad.
+In this section you will find discussions about key topics and concepts related to **MetPyRad**.
 It provides useful background information and in-depth explanations.

 .. toctree::